-- Appointment of a Department Chair is made by the Dean of the Faculty/Dean of the Faculty/Vice President for Academic Affairs, in consultation with the members of the department concerned. - Appointments to the Chair are for one year and are renewable; four to eight years is the normal length of service.
+- 1. Appointment of a Department Chair is made by the Dean of the Faculty/Vice President for Academic Affairs in consultation with the members of the department concerned. - Appointments to the Chair are for one year and are renewable; four to eight years is the normal length of service.
 A Chair (tenured or untenured) may not be removed as Chair during the course of an academic year except for cause.